It’s a type of publishing deal.

-This is a type of publishing deal.
-In an admin deal, you, the songwriter, keep 100% ownership of your copyright and give away 10-25% of your publisher’s share in the form of an administrative fee.
-Publishing administrators do not own or control any percentage of your copyright at any point during or after the term of the agreement.
+In an administration agreement, you — the songwriter — maintain creative control of your copyright and pay usually about 10% to 25% of your publisher’s share in the form of an administrative fee.
+Publishing administrators do not own your copyright at any point during or after the term of the agreement.

-Publishing administrators like Songtrust have relationships with performance and mechanical collection societies around the world that make royalty collection much simpler than it would be for a single songwriter to do on their own, and this leaves you time to focus on writing as well as to work on pushing your songs creatively.
+Publishing administrators like Songtrust have relationships with performance and mechanical collection societies around the world that make royalty collection much simpler than it would be for a songwriter to do on their own.
+This leaves you time to focus on writing, as well as push your songs creatively.